aboullaite/k8s-ray-java/app/readme.md

 - Linux: `$HOME/.docker/config.json`
 - Windows: `%USERPROFILE%/.docker/config.json`
 Docker requires credential helpers to be in the system `PATH`.
 Ensure that the `gcloud` command is in the system `PATH`.

 ## Generating and pushing Docker image to registry
 We will use quarkus container image to generate and push our Container image to Google Artifact registry.
-Quarkus container image extension uses JIB to build and push the image to the registry.
+Quarkus container image extension uses JIB under the hood to build and push the image to the registry.
 To build and push the image, run the following command:
 ```bash
 $ mvn clean verify -Dquarkus.container-image.push=true
 ```